Jason Lee Scott: Turbo: A Power Rangers Movie

 Jason and Kimberly both return in Turbo: A Power Rangers Movie.
 The film throughout suggests they may be romantically linked, having gotten together sometime after Jason's turn as the Gold Ranger.
 They are first seen scuba diving together, but are then kidnapped by the villainess Divatox and are briefly brainwashed to fight against the Turbo Rangers.
 It appears that the evil influence enhanced his own emotional aspects, as at one point he taunts Tommy with "Now I'm the one with the muscles and the power!".
 After being restored to normal by Lerigot, he once again fades into the background, with Jason's appearance in the film being replacing the injured Rocky in a martial arts tournament and ultimately winning the match, alongside Tommy and Adam.
 At the end of the match, Jason can be seen celebrating and holding hands with Kimberly.
 In the credits- Jason and Kimberly can be seen hugging.

 Power Rangers Wild Force

 Jason returns in Power Rangers Wild Force, in the special episode "Forever Red", which celebrated the tenth anniversary of Power Rangers.
-In this special, he utilizes his original Red Ranger powers and joins nine other Red Rangers (which includes Tommy, but not Rocky, as Steve Cardenas was moving at the time and unable to be reached, to defeat the remnants of the Machine Empire, a force of villains that Jason had previously battled as the Gold Ranger.
-Jason is very rude to Cole and acts very rude to Tommy in the episode by constantly talking during Tommys meeting with the others.
-Stepping over Tommys leadership with such disrespect.
+In this special, he utilizes his original Red Ranger powers and joins nine other Red Rangers (which includes Tommy, but not Rocky, as Jason is the Mighty Morphin Red Ranger of the episode) to defeat the remnants of the Machine Empire, a force of villains that Jason had previously battled as the Gold Zeo Ranger.
 After the events of "Forever Red," Jason returns to living a normal life, though he presumably still retains his Red Ranger powers.